-Laurence St-Germain burst onto the World Cup scene in 2015, when she finished in the top-30 in Aspen, Colorado.
-The slalom specialist has been a member of the team since 2015, and continues to develop as part of a strong women’s slalom team for Canada.
-In 2021-22, she placed in the Top 30 in seven different races, and finished 15th in the overall slaom standings.
+Laurence St-Germain burst onto the World Cup scene in 2015 when she finished in the top-30 in Aspen, Colorado.
+The slalom specialist has established herself as one of the world’s best in the event, winning the World Championship title in 2023 in Courchevel Méribel, FRA.

 Outside of her World Championship gold medal, the St. Ferréol-les-Neiges, Quebec native has consistently performed on the World Cup circuit.
 In 2021-22, she placed in the Top 30 in seven different races and finished 15th in the overall slalom standings.
 Meanwhile, the 2022-23 season saw her match the Top 30 finishes while earning a career-best 5th place finish in the slalom in Åre, SWE.